arncodehub/auto-hexagon-tiler/README.md

 `tiler = HexagonTiler(20, [(220, 100, 70), (220, 190, 50), (80, 100, 220)])`

-^ This is to be put, within the 1st 'insert code here' block

-`tiler.draw_pattern(window)`

-^ This is to be put, within the 2nd 'insert code here' block
+^ This is to be put, within the 'insert code here' code block

 More on the example, replace the *size* and *layer_colors* arguments from the first code snip, with your own desired size and colors.